rupurt/GnuCOBOL/build_windows/README.txt

 * copy build_windows\config.h.in to build_windows\config.h and modify if needed:
   * if you don't want to build with VBISAM change CONFIGURED_ISAM
   * if you don't want to build with screenio (PDCurses) change CONFIGURED_CURSES
+  * if you want to build with additional support change the appropriate defines
   * you may want to change the PATCHLEVEL, too
 * copy build_windows\defaults.h.in to build_windows\defaults.h,
   change COB_MAIN_DIR according to your local path and/or set MAKE_DIST